sonj10/Fake-News-Classification/README.md

 ## I Introduction

-The aim of this project is to classify fake news titles into three different categories: unre- lated, agreed, disagreed.
+The aim of this project is to classify fake news titles into three different categories: unrelated, agreed, disagreed.
 This will be achieved by training a model on the given training data set and then verifying its accuracy on the validation data set.
 Finally, we’ll predict the labels for the test data set using our trained model.
 There are 3 stages in the project: